AlexaCRM/alexacrm.github.io/datapress/Samples/Events Portal/event_portal.md

 ---
-title: Events Portal
+title: Events Portal Overview and Supported Features
 sidebar_position: 1
-slug: /events_portal
+slug: /events_portal_overview
 tags:
-    - Events Portal
+    - Events Portal Overview and Supported Features
     - DataPress
-keywords: [DataPress Events Portal]
+keywords: [DataPress Events Portal Overview and Supported Features]
 ---
-## Event Portal Overview and Supported Features

 Event Portal is a comprehensive, ready-made integration that connects your Event Registration WordPress site with Dynamics 365 Customer Insights – Journeys, powered by DataPress.

 This solution provides a structured and user-friendly way to explore upcoming and past events and ensures a seamless registration experience for your customers while giving you enhanced control over managing event registration journeys efficiently.